 It is not necessary for counsel to request to approach a witness to hand them materials.
-After handing the witness the materials, the attorney shall return to counsel table or the podium and shall not stand next to the witness when questioning.
-This may require that the attorney or pro se litigant have extra copies of those materials for use with a witness examination.
+After handing the witness the materials, the attorney must return to counsel table or the podium and must not stand next to the witness when questioning.
+This may require that the attorney or pro se litigant have extra copies of those materials for use during a witness examination.

-Attorneys and parties shall stand when the Judge and the jurors enter or leave the room.
-When addressing the court, attorneys or parties shall stand.
+Attorneys and their staff and parties must stand when the Judge and the jurors enter or leave the room.
+When addressing the court, attorneys or parties must stand unless told otherwise.

 The Cedar Rapids courtroom has technological equipment available, including an ELMO.
-Attorneys intending to use the equipment during a hearing or trial must contact the Clerk's office 319.286.2300 to schedule a training session with the equipment.
+Attorneys intending to use the equipment during a hearing or trial must contact the Clerk's office 319.286.2300 to schedule a training session with the IT staff.

-Attorneys and pro se litigants shall be thoroughly familiar with and adhere to the Local Rules, trial, orders Rules of Civil Procedure and Federal Rules of Evidence.
+Attorneys and pro se litigants must be thoroughly familiar with and adhere to the Local Rules, trial orders, Rules of Civil and Criminal Procedure and Federal Rules of Evidence.

 Judge Reade's standard forms can be found by clicking here